Self-duality and associated parallel or cocalibrated ${\mathrm{G}}_2$ structures: Introduction

 \section{Introduction}

-The group $\gdois$ of automorphisms of the octonians is equally characterized as the group of invariants of a certain 3-form $\phi\in\Lambda^3(\R^7)^*$.
-This Lie subgroup of $\SO(7)$ gives birth to a special Riemannian 7-dimensional geometry whose basics are fairly well-known today.
-Following a thorough study by R. Bryant in \cite{Bryant1}, such geometry began to have great attention and led to various deep insights and new questions.
+The group $\gdois$ of automorphisms of the octonions is equally characterised as the group of invariants of a certain 3-form $\phi\in\Lambda^3(\R^7)^*$.
+This Lie subgroup of $\SO(7)$ gives rise to a 7-dimensional special Riemannian geometry, whose basics are very well-known today.
+A $\gdois$ structure on a 7-manifold is given by a reduction of the manifold structure group to $\gdois$.
+It is equivalently given by a certain 3-form over the manifold.
+Ever since a thorough study by Bryant and Salamon came to light, in \cite{Bryant2,BrySal,Sal3}, the geometry of $\gdois$ structures has deserved much attention and led to various deep insights and questions.

-Let $M$ be an oriented 4-dimensional Riemannian manifold.
-The structures we present here are defined on the total space of \textit{two} natural principal $\SO(3)$-bundles $P_+$ and $P_-\lrr M$, abbreviated $P_\pm$, of essentially orthonormal coframe basis $\{e^1,e^2,e^3\}$ of (anti-)selfdual 2-forms on $M$ and invoking the induced connection 1-form $\omega\in\Omega^1_{P_\pm}(\sol(3))$ in canonical matrix form.
-A structure 3-form $\phi$ on $P_\pm$, say a preferred $\gdois$ structure within the family we found, may be given immediately:
+Let $M$ be a 4-dimensional oriented Riemannian manifold.
+The present article finds a new family of $\gdois$ structures associated to $M$.
+They are defined on the total spaces of two natural principal $\SO(3)$-bundles $P_+$ and $P_-\lrr M$, abbreviated $P_\pm$, of \textit{oriented} orthonormal coframe basis $\{e^1,e^2,e^3\}$ of self-dual and, respectively, anti-self-dual 2-forms on $M$.

-We may indeed challenge the reader in saying that a basic knowledge of the theory, up to Bianchi identity in 4-dimensional geometry, is just enough to prove $\phi$ is coclosed.
-Notice our result may be relevant in finding explicitly $\gdois$ cocalibrated metrics.
-But it is more in revealing a new twistorial approach to 4-manifolds and the existence of new functorial relations.
-Also, in another perspective, our result compares with the well-known theorem which says that every cotangent bundle is a symplectic manifold.
+The following gives immediately a particular case, say a preferred $\gdois$ structure within the new family.
+Writing the connection 1-form $\omega\in\Omega^1_{P_\pm}(\sol(3))$, induced from the Levi-Civita connection of $M$ on the vector bundle $\Lambda_\pm^2T^*M$, as